Hip injections are done with the goals of:

-Purpose of Hip Joint Injections
+Purpose of Injections for Hip Pain

 • Diagnostic function: By placing numbing medicine into the joint, the amount of immediate pain relief experienced will help confirm or deny the joint as a source of pain.
-If complete pain relief is achieved while the hip joint is numb it means this joint is likely to be the source of pain.
+If complete pain relief is achieved while the hip joint is numb it means this hip joint is likely to be the source of pain.

 advertisement

-Hip Joint Injection Procedure
+Hip Joint Injection Procedure: Step by Step

 Fluoroscopy (live X-ray) is commonly used in hip joint injections for guidance in properly targeting and placing the needle, and for avoiding nerve or other injury.
+Alternatively, ultrasound can be used by a trained practitioner.

 The hip joint injection procedure includes the following steps: